-A Certification Authority (CA) may either issue CA certificates or end entity certificates.
+A Certification Authority (CA) may issue either CA certificates or end entity certificates.
 A Root CA has a self-signed CA certificate and issues CA certificates to subordinate CAs.
 Trust in an end entity certificate requires trusting the Root CA.